 Art tutor’s work to go on display at ‘Royal Academy of Arts’ exhibition

-A contemporary Shrewsbury-based artist and Shrewsbury College Art & Design lecturer will see his work on display at this year’s prestigious Royal Academy of Arts Exhibition in London.
+A contemporary Shrewsbury-based artist and Shrewsbury College Art & Design tutor will see his work on display at this year’s prestigious Royal Academy of Arts Exhibition in London.

 As well as being course Leader for the UAL Extended Diploma in Art & Design at Shrewsbury College, Ed Catley is an associate Lecturer at Staffordshire University.
 He has written and published several academic papers on a variety of Art & Design topics and now his work will be on display at the exhibition where great British artists including Gainsborough and Reynolds, Turner and Constable sharpened their skills against each other.